This content applies to England only.

 Noise is one of the big problems of modern living.
 If noise nuisance is really getting to you here are some suggestions as to what you can do about it.

-If you're distressed by your neighbours' actions, or complaints have been made about you, find out what you can do to improve the situation.
+If you are affected by or involved in antisocial behaviour, find out what you can do to improve the situation.

 The law can protect you from harassment.
 In most cases, the action you can take will depend on who is carrying out the harassment.